A movement, not a religion. A pun, not a label. A lifestyle, not a sect.

-Jesism (pronounced: Jēs-ism like Jēsus) focuses on following the teachings and moral example of Jesus.
-It’s for people who are fans of Jesus, but who also value science, scholarship, and any other practice or philosophy that better informs our reality – and helps us live a better quality of life.
+Jesism (pronounced: Jēs-ism like Jēsus) is for people who are fans of Jesus, but who also value any other practices or philosophies that better inform our reality – and helps us live a better quality of life – individually and collecitvely.

 1) The core of Jesism, both theologically and socially, revolves around the responses of Jesus when his followers asked him their biggest questions; such as “what is the greatest commandment,” and Jesus would respond with “Love God and Love others” (Matthew 22:36-40).
 Similarly, during his ministry Jesus articulated only one new commandment, when during the last supper he told his followers: “a new commandment I give to you, love others as I have loved you” (John 13:34).
 These core teachings are at the heart of Jesism.

-2) Jesism is conceptually an alternative paradigm to the literalized and creed-based Christian paradigm that sprung up years and centuries after the death of Jesus.
+2) Jesism is conceptually an alternative paradigm to the literalized and creed-based Christian paradigm that some continue to practice today.
 Particularly, some of those theological explanations from the councils of Constantine, and modern day fundamentalist evangelicals.
 Jesism is not at odds with the Church.
 But Jesism is an alternative expression in spirit to today’s mainstream Christianity, in order to clarify its differences more distinctly than the platforms of emerging, liberal, or progressive Christianity have sometimes been able to do.

-3) Jesism is in no way in competition with most other spiritual paths or “ism’s,” such as Buddhism, Hinduism, Panentheism, Humanism, Judaism, Sufism, or Agnosticism.
+3) Jesism is in no way in competition with most other spiritual paths or “ism’s,” such as Buddhism, Hinduism, Panentheism, Humanism, Judaism, Sufism, Agnosticism, or New Thought.
 A follower of Jesus can and should share and explore a multitude of beneficial paths – understanding that no path is perfect, and every path has the potential for corruption and fundamentalism if attempted to be made into a religion.
 Jesism does not consider itself the “only way.”
-It is often most relevant to those who have a cultural paradigm within a Jesus based tradition.
+And it is often most relevant to those who have a cultural paradigm within a Jesus based tradition.

-4) Jesism is closely aligned with other eastern spiritual and philosophies as it regards the key practices of mindfulness, non-attachment, simplicity, gratitude, and joy.
+4) Jesism is closely aligned with other eastern spiritual and philosophies as it regards the key practices of mindfulness, alignment, non-attachment, simplicity, gratitude, and joy.
 Jesus and his followers encouraged meditation by name (Phil 4:8) and Jesus took frequent times away from the action to pray and meditate quietly (Matthew 6: 5-8).
 He was a promoter of a simple life, unattached to material possessions (Matthew 6:19) or worry about the future (Matthew 6:25-34).
-These teachings go largely ignored by mainstream Christianity and its primary creeds, but many eastern traditions have offered deep insight into these areas which most Jesists are eager to draw upon.
+These teachings go largely ignored by mainstream Christianity and its primary creeds, but many eastern and new thought traditions have offered deep insight into these areas, which most Jesists tend to value highly.

 5) Jesism focuses on social justice and helping address sociological ills.
-Like the life of Jesus, it does not only focus on transcendence or an escape from suffering, but directly embraces the troubles of the world, and risks life and luxury in order to support, embrace, and advocate for others in need, especially those in the greatest need (Luke 10:25-37).
-Additionally, when Jesus was asked how one could find life, he gave the parable of the good Samaritan, which implored people to help others even when it’s inconvenient or difficult.
+Like the life of Jesus, it does not only focus on transcendence or an escape from suffering, but directly embraces the opportunities for advancement in the world, and seeks an overflowing spirit that supports, embraces, and advocates for others in need, especially those in the greatest need (Luke 10:25-37).
+Additionally, when Jesus was asked how one could find life, he gave the parable of the good Samaritan, which suggested that people in spiritual alignment would help others even when it may seem inconvenient or difficult.

 7) Jesism requires no specific literalized beliefs or creeds about God, Jesus, or the Bible.
 During his ministry, Jesus spoke of God but did not attempt to define God, or argue that the Bible was the inerrant word of God.
 He also never focused on believing in a virgin birth, physical resurrection, or eventual return, therefore Jesism also does not put the focus on these elements.

-8) Jesism is neutral on details around miracles.
+8) Jesism doesn’t focus on specific miracles, but rather views all of life as a miracle.
 Just as Jesus did not try to define these concepts, neither do most Jesists.
 Jesism encourages honest and genuine exploration of the mystical elements of life, with faith and humility.